Sandbox Internals

 }

-When the container is running, sandbox tools are automatically registered for the active agent.
-Read-only tools are always available.
-Write and execution tools require autonomous_exec to be enabled on the agent.
+When the container is running, sandbox tools are registered automatically for the active agent.
+Read-only tools are always on.
+Write/exec/install/secret tools require autonomous_exec.enabled on the agent. sandbox_plugin_register additionally requires autonomous_exec.pluginCreate.

 | Tool | Description |